Colony Surf Ltd

 No analysis available

-I searched for "parking waitlist," "parking waiting list," or similar language and found none.
-Availability-based assignment is mentioned, but that is not the same as a stated waitlist system.
+I searched for "parking waitlist" or similar waiting-list language and did not find it.
+The public remarks only indicate assignment depends on availability/AOAO policy, which is not the same as a formal waitlist system.

 No analysis available

-I looked for card/fob access language including key card, fob, card access, electronic access, and card reader, but found no direct evidence.
-The remarks mention security and secure entry in general, but not a card-based access system.
+I looked for card/fob access terms like key card access, fob access, card reader, and keycard entry, but found none.
+The listings do describe the building as secure, yet that is not the same as a card-based access system.

 Security guard/service is strongly supported for Colony Surf.
-Across the remarks, multiple listings mention "24-hour security," "security patrol," "secure entry," "secured building," and related phrases, while the current MLS data still shows SECGUA in 15 of 20 listings.
-The evidence is consistent across multiple agents and aligns with the prior high-confidence status.
+Across the remarks, multiple listings explicitly mention "24-hour security," "security patrol," "secure entry," "secured building," and "24 hour front desk," indicating this is a building-level amenity rather than a one-off unit feature.
+The evidence is consistent across multiple agents and aligns with the historical MLS amenity data.

 The remarks directly reference security patrol service, including 24-hour security.
-That is strong confirmation of patrol-based security at the building.
+That is strong confirmation that the building has patrol-based security.

 No analysis available